DanWahlin/Angular-JumpStart/README.md

 1. Go to http://localhost:3000 in your browser

-Looking for expert onsite Angular 2 training?
+Looking for expert onsite Angular/TypeScript training?
 We've trained the biggest (and smallest :-)) companies around the world for over 15 years.
 For more information visit http://codewithdan.com.